keptn/keptn.github.io/content/docs/0.1.3/setup/kubernetes/install-keptn-v.0.1-gke/index.md

 To install and configure keptn in a Kubernetes cluster, follow these instructions:

+**Note:** This version of keptn uses Istio 1.1, where outbound traffic from Istio-enabled pods is allowed per default.
+In case you want to limit this behavior, please refer to the documentation found at the [Istio homepage](https://istio.io/docs/tasks/traffic-management/egress/#envoy-passthrough-to-external-services)

 ## Step 1: Prerequisites

 The next steps expect that you have a working Kubernetes cluster in Google Container Engine (GKE).
 See the [Getting Started Guides](https://kubernetes.io/docs/setup/) for details about creating a cluster with the folllowing configuration: